palmuuuu/cs338/eve.md

 Thus, Bob sent Alice a 31.

-The shared secret \( K \) is computed by both Alice and Bob using the following formulas:
+The shared secret $K$ is computed by both Alice and Bob using the following formulas:

 $$
 K*{\text{Alice}} = (\text{Bob's value})^x \mod p = 31^{53} \mod 97 = 86